umut-er/umut-er.github.io/_posts/2024-07-01-my-contributions-to-the-newt-project.md

 Overall, I would say that this was a relatively simple although somewhat time consuming task since I had to create this image using [inkscape](https://inkscape.org/), which was not something I was familiar with.

 ## Query Highlighting
-There exists a database called [PathwayCommons](https://www.pathwaycommons.org/) which contains a lot of biological pathways and interactions (mainly between genes).
+[GitHub Issue](https://github.com/iVis-at-Bilkent/newt/issues/389) There exists a database called [PathwayCommons](https://www.pathwaycommons.org/) which contains a lot of biological pathways and interactions (mainly between genes).
 These database services have what's called an API (stands for `Application Programming Interface`).
 What an API allows us to do is asking these services some data (in this case, it is giving us information about pathways).
 In Newt, there is an interface which allows us to make API requests (that is, asking a web service for some information) and display the result in a user friendly way.
 Here is a demonstratiton (warning: most of this video is the load screen, feel free to move to the 20s-25s mark):
 {%
 	include embed/video.html
 	src='/assets/video/old-query-showcase.mp4'